karol-preiskorn/3d-inventory-ui/README.md

 I want to focus here to topic build database inventory applications and interfaces.

-I'm programming over 20 years to incorporate database systems.
-I develop practical knowledge backend programming databases in `PLSQL` and `ABAP`.
+I'm programming to incorporate database systems.
+I develop in `PLSQL` and `ABAP`.
 I have some experience in create frontend/interfaces to database app in `Node.JS` (`Rx`/`Ag`), `Python` and `Java`.
-This project covers relevant topics and issues related to my [`programming journey`](http://ultimasolution.pl).
+This project covers relevant topics and issues related to create simple and enicient platform for IT inventory.

 You are welcome to cooperate and leave a few words of comment.